maphew/zadam-trilium-wiki/Sharing.md

 Note that you are responsible for keeping the aliases unique.

+Using "subpaths", i. e. to declare an alias with `/` within, is not supported.

 ### Seeing all shared notes

 All shared notes are grouped under automatically managed "Share Notes" note.
 Besides seeing what's shared, you can also effectively share/unshare notes by cloning/moving them from/to this note.